- Why study abroad

 - Safety Concerns: Whether there are official laws regarding sexuality or not, is a particular destination going to pose a threat to your safety?
 Is the culture supportive of LGBT individuals, or are they targeted for ridicule or violence?

 - The US State Dept. has a country by country guide of human rights practices, whether regulated by law or just an unwritten part of the local culture: (Section 6 of each country’s report will describe human rights practices regarding discrimination).

 - Also, have an awareness of where the US embassies are located: Visit the US embassy online for a map of all US Embassy locations and other important travel information.

 - Availability of Support Networks: are there local LGBT organizations you can connect with while you’re there?
 Leaving your personal support system of friends, family, and/or organizations in the US might be difficult.
-Seek out the availability of support networks before you go: Resources to help you find LGBT support organizations around the world (from the University of Michigan).
+Seek out the availability of support networks before you go: Resources to help you find LGBT support organizations around the world (from Grand Valley State University).